 BTEC Level 3 qualifications are great alternatives for those students who don’t enjoy more formal examinations, but it is worth noting that the majority of BTEC courses do contain examined units as well.
 A selection of our A Level subjects are also a mixture of coursework and examination modules.
 The individual course pages will detail this information.

 What support is available to students for university/job applications?

 Our staff are extremely experienced and we are able to provide extensive support and guidance on applications to all Higher Education courses, employment and gap year opportunities.
-We have dedicated Careers Advice and Employability department who can offer students advice on UCAS applications and submitting a strong personal statement or CV.
-Our departments work with external agencies and companies to organise work experience placements in specific career areas during the holidays for those students who are interested.
+We have a dedicated Careers Advice and Employability department who can offer students advice on UCAS applications and submitting a strong personal statement or CV.
+Our departments work with external agencies and companies to organise work experience placements in specific career sectors during the holidays for those students who are interested.